tessgard/MERN-app-frontend/README.md

 There were two main considerations that we had to work through during our application build.
 These two considerations were the main driving force behind most of our design decisions and helped direct us on the way to generating our final outcome.

 Whilst BCMA had a very successful method of communicating with their current clients and members, they were very aware that apart from their Facebook profile, they had no substantial digital footprint.
-In order to communicate with the general public about the content they produce and provide, it was clear to BCMA that they had to branch out and build a website.
+In order to communicate with the general public about the content they produce and services they provide, it was clear to BCMA that they had to branch out and build a website.
 With 31 professional instructors and a multitude of classes and productions on offer across multiple venues, BCMA were after a way to centralize all this information for current and prospective clients.

 The second consideration that we had to assess was that BCMA's portfolio of content was ever changing and non-static.
 Many of the details for venues and dates for BCMA's offerings are not known until the very last minute and so it was important to them to have an application that was updateable at the click of a button.

 ### The Solution

 We wanted to create a very simple to use Content Management System for BCMA in order to facilitate a seamless user experience during the creating and updating of content on their website.
-We set out to make the webiste completely updateable and deletable barring a few exceptiops.
-These exceptions were purporseful design decisions that were made in order to maintain a comprehensive structure for the website.
+We set out to make the webiste completely updateable and all the content deletable barring a few exceptiops.
+These exceptions were purposeful design decisions that were made in order to maintain a comprehensive structure for the website (eg. the landing page image slider was only able to be updated but images could not be deleted).

 We were provided with a basic outline of categories to focus on through a word document provided by the client.
 A small section of these documents are detailed as follows: